23 Jul 2017

-However, benefiting from debt consolidation requires financial discipline, without which it can actually make your financial situation worse.
+However, using debt consolidation wisely requires financial discipline, without which it can actually make your financial situation worse.

 What can you do to prevent this?
-The best approach is to pay as much of the ‘extra’ R3 500 into your bond every month as soon as you can afford to.
-For example, if you were to redirect the payments you would have made on your short term debt into your (increased) bond, this would allow you to pay off your entire home loan in under 10 years (instead of 20), and you would save a whopping R540 000 in interest expense.
+The best approach is to pay as much of the “savings” you achieve from debt consolidation into your bond every month as soon as you can afford to.
+This will allow you to reduce the overall interest on your bond and save you a great deal in interest expenses.